renikaul/R_workshopsREU/W2_RepRe/W2_Slides/W2_Presentation.md

 An example of better comments with commentary:

-> I hypothesis that older men will pay a higher fare because they have had more time to accumulate more wealth.
+> I hypothesize that older men will pay a higher fare because they have had more time to accumulate more wealth.
 The first step of testing this hypothesis is to determine if there is a possitive correlation between age and fare for male passengers.

 ```r
 # create a plot to see how male passengers' age correlated with the fare they paid.